chenlepkonyak/optimization-of-osn-video-traffic-by-identifying-identical-videos-using-dl-techniques/README.md

 ```

 ## Visualize main algorithm for generation of UHVID
 You can use `generator_UHVID_data.py` to generate the uhvid of the video.
 You need to have a directory containing video which should be extended HMDB51 datasets with user generated data as [here] (https://zenodo.org/records/14922872/files/datasets_and_experimental_results.tar.gz) .
-Ino order to visualize the generation of uhvid, the following command can also be inputted with the video file from the Terminal.
+In order to visualize the generation of uhvid, the following command can also be inputted with the video file from the Terminal.

 ```bash
 python main.py "CarTwHeeL_PerFecT_cartwheel_f_cm_np1_le_med_0.avi" # replace with any video file